 iOS 17 Concept

 Popular graphic designer Parker Ortolani developed a new design concept for iOS 17.
-The improvements focus on lock-screen design, better use of Dynamic Island, and also enhancements to Siri.
+The improvements focus on lock-screen design, better use of Dynamic Island, and enhancements to Siri.

 In this imaginative design, the dynamic island sees a lot of functional changes.
 You can move between ongoing activities and talk to Siri on the go.
-Notification delivery looks much better too.
+Notification delivery looks much better, too.

 The UI looks similar to live activities.
 These subtle changes make multitasking on iOS way better.